Lorenzo James Henrie

 Lorenzo James Henrie (born June 29, 1993) is an American actor.
-He is best known for his role as Chris Manawa on the AMC television series Fear the Walking Dead (2015–2016).
+He is best known for his role as Chris Manawa on the AMC television series Fear the Walking Dead (2015–2016) and his lead role in This Is the Year (2020).

 Early life

 Henrie was born in Phoenix, Arizona, to Linda (née Finocchiaro), a talent manager, and James Wilson Henrie, a producer formerly in real estate.
 His older brother is actor David Henrie.
 Henrie is a practicing Roman Catholic.

 Career

 In 2015, Henrie appeared in the comedy film Paul Blart: Mall Cop 2.
 He also played one of the lead roles as Christopher Manawa in the first two seasons of AMC's series Fear the Walking Dead.

 In 2024, Henrie worked as an executive producer on the film Monster Summer, directed by his brother David Henrie.